-Red wine braised lamb shanks sounds like a fancy recipe, but it's really easy.
-I'll show you how to make lamb shanks three different ways so they turn out perfectly every time, whether they're braised in the oven, in the slow cooker, or on the stovetop, using just a few simple ingredients!
+Red wine braised lamb shanks sounds like a fancy recipe, but it's really easy on the stovetop!
+I'll show you how to cook them low and slow in a Dutch oven for 2-3 hours so they turn out perfectly every time using just a few simple ingredients!

 Braising is one of the easiest, most no-fuss cooking techniques ever.
 All you have to do is partially submerge meat in a tasty liquid and cook it low and slow until it's fall-off-the-bone tender.